Añjali Mudrā: Symbolic meaning

-Anjali mudra has the same meaning as the Sanskrit greeting Namaste and can be performed while saying Namaste or Pranam, or in place of vocalizing the word.
-The gesture is used for both greetings and farewells but carries a deeper significance than a simple "hello" or "goodbye".
-The joining together of the palms is said to provide a connection between the right and left hemispheres of the brain and represents unification.
+Añjali mudrā has the same meaning as the Sanskrit greeting namaste and can be performed while saying namaste or praṇāma, or in place of vocalizing the word.
+The gesture is used for both greetings and farewells, but carries a deeper significance than a simple "hello" or "goodbye".
+The joining together of the palms is said to provide a connection between the right and left hemispheres of the brain and to represent unification.
 This yoking is symbolic of the practitioner's connection with the divine in all things.
-The word Namaste is sometimes translated as "I bow to the divinity within you, from the divinity within me."
+The word namaste is sometimes translated as "I bow to the divinity within you, from the divinity within me."

-In Sri Lanka the Sinhalese gesture of welcome incorporates the words "ayubowan" (may you live long) with both hands placed together on the sternum with a slight bow.
+In Sri Lanka the Sinhalese gesture of welcome incorporates the word "ayubowan" (may you live long) with both hands placed together on the sternum along with a slight bow.

 Physical benefits

-Anjali mudra is performed as part of a physical yoga practice with the aim of achieving several benefits.
-It is a "centering pose" that, according to practitioners, helps to alleviate mental stress and anxiety, and is therefore used to assist the practitioner in achieving focus and coming into a meditative state.
-The pose helps to promote flexibility in the hands, wrists, fingers, and arms.
+Añjali mudrā is performed as part of a physical yoga practice to achieve several benefits.
+It is a "centering pose" that, according to practitioners, helps alleviate mental stress and anxiety, assisting the practitioner in achieving focus and entering a meditative state.
+The pose helps promote flexibility in the hands, wrists, fingers, and arms.

 Use in asanas

-While anjali mudra can be performed by itself from any seated or standing posture, the gesture is incorporated into yoga as exercise practice as part of asanas including:
+While Añjali mudrā can be performed by itself from any seated or standing posture, the gesture is incorporated into yoga as exercise practice as part of asanas including: